Korkkii/slamon-python-agent/README.md

 ------------------------

 Developing task handler is attempted to make as easy as possible.
-The agent core application will take care of agent - AFM communication, so that the task handler can be AFM agnostic and purely focus on just executing the task.
+The agent core application will take care of the communication between an agent and the AFM, so that the task handler can be AFM agnostic and purely focus on just executing the task.